 The amount of tongue-flicking is directly related to changes in the snake’s environment.
 When we approach a snake, we’re a perceived change, and the tongue shifts into overdrive.

 The results of the chemical analysis are transmitted to the brain, along with other information gathered by infrared sensors located on the snake’s face.
 It arrives at an answer: Yummy, a big, fat rat is right over there!
-Or, oh, no, it’s a human!
+Or, oh, no, it’s a human, move away!

 Jaws

 Snakes have tiny teeth not used for anything but holding onto prey.
-Snakes swallow their prey whole—even those bigger than a snake’s head.
+They swallow their food whole—even managing to down those bigger than their own head.

 Fangs, Venom

-Most, but not all, snakes have fangs, which are long, sharp, and grooved or hollow teeth at the front or back of the upper jaw, depending on the species.
-With some, they fold back when not in use.
+Most, but not all, snakes have fangs, which are long and sharp, and grooved or hollow teeth at the front or back of the upper jaw, depending on the species.
+With some, the fangs fold back when not in use.
 Only a few snakes are venomous.
 For example, Florida has fifty native species of snakes, but only six are venomous.

 Venom is a toxin that immobilizes prey.
 It originates in a gland under each eye and flows via a duct through the fangs and into the prey’s body when the snake strikes it.
 Snakes can control the amount of venom they use and often don’t inject a full amount.
 How to keep yard safe from venomous snakes